 About St George’s Castle

-The earliest mentions of St George’s Castle date back to the eleventh century, when Arab geographers mention it defending the ‘quasabah’ or ‘fortress’.
+The earliest mentions of St George’s Castle date back to the 11th century, when Arab geographers mention it defending the ‘quasabah’ or ‘fortress’.
 In 1147, St George’s Castle was conquered from the Moors by Portugal’s first king, Afonso Henriques helped by crusaders as part of the Seige of Lisbon.

-However, St George’s Castle began to lose its stature in the sixteenth century, when King Manuel I built the Ribeira Palace, particularly when St George’s Castle was damaged by earthquakes in 1531 and 1755 and never properly rebuilt.
+However, St George’s Castle began to lose its stature in the 16th century, when King Manuel I built the Ribeira Palace, particularly when St George’s Castle was damaged by earthquakes in 1531 and 1755 and never properly rebuilt.

 Discover the most outstanding Castles to Visit in the World, from Neuschwanstein to Castel del Monte, Coburg Castle and more, includes interactive world castle list map.